fidwell/OpenRct2-TrafficManager/README.md

 This plugin works ideally on a ride that has several trains, each with any number of cars.
 For example, you might have a parking lot simulated by a car ride with several stationary cars, or moving traffic simulated by moving cars.

+First, ensure the ride you want to color is set to "Different colors per car" (or "Different colors per vehicle", depending on your setup).
+The plugin does not change this for you; without it, all the cars will be the same color.

 Select the ride you want to modify from the drop-down list.
 The plugin window will appear, showing which vehicle types are supported in your map.
 The currently-supported vehicle types are:

 * Monster Trucks (rct2.ride.4x4)